nids0810/UI-Developer-Interview/NodsJS.md

 To install the corresponding package and save it in node modules and list an entry in dependencies in package.jason file.
 `npm install package -- save`

+Commands
+* npm install
+* npm install grunt
+* bower install
+* grunt buildprod
+* grunt builddev

+*During the installation of bower, may show the error unable to connect to GitHub.
+Enter the cmd bower install again in same command prompt.